 The FMS provider is enrolled as a Medicaid provider approved to render financial management service which is an approved home and community-based services of this HCBS program.
-This service is called financial management and is reimbursed in 15-minute increments.
-The maximum utilization per month is one (1) hours.
+This service is called financial management and is reimbursed as a fee-for-service rate methodology.
+The maximum utilization per month is one unit.
 The FMS provider is compensated a one-time fee for the enrollment activities completed and a monthly fee for ongoing FMS provided to the participant.
 This service utilization is included in the service plan in the amount, frequency and duration.
 Claims are made to the MMIS for reimbursement of start-up and monthly management fees.